September 2019 climate strikes: Political response

-Yves-François Blanchet of Bloc Québécois, Elizabeth May of the Green Party, and Prime Minister Justin Trudeau of the Liberal Party marched in Montreal while Jagmeet Singh of the New Democratic Party joined a protest in Victoria, British Columbia.
-They are some of the party leaders for the 2019 federal election.
+National political party leaders Yves-François Blanchet of Bloc Québécois, Elizabeth May of the Green Party, and Prime Minister Justin Trudeau of the Liberal Party marched in Montreal while Jagmeet Singh of the New Democratic Party joined a protest in Victoria, British Columbia.
+The marches helped to spark discussion on climate policy in the 2019 federal election.
 Prime Minister Trudeau promised that if re-elected, his government would plant two billion trees in ten years.
-This will cost CAN$200 million per year but will be paid for by revenue from the Trans Mountain Pipeline, he claimed.
-He also met Thunberg, who asserted he was "obviously not doing enough."
+This would cost CAN$200 million per year but will be paid for by revenue from the Trans Mountain Pipeline, he claimed.
+He also met Thunberg, who said he was "obviously not doing enough".
 In June 2019, Trudeau's Liberal government declared a national climate emergency before approving the Trans Mountain pipeline extension project.
-Andrew Scheer of the Conservative Party and Maxime Bernier of the People's Party did not attend any events.
-Climate change is a major political issue for this federal election, alongside healthcare, the economy, and taxes.
-Canada's current aim is to reduce carbon emissions by 30% compared to 2005 levels by 2030.
-Details are, however, lacking.
-Canada is a top oil producer and has one of the highest emissions per capita in the world.
-It is not currently on track to meet its environmental goals.
-Moreover, environmental protection and energy are politically divisive issues in Canada.
+Leaders Andrew Scheer of the Conservative Party and Maxime Bernier of the People's Party did not attend any events.
+Climate change was a major political issue for the 2019 election, alongside healthcare, the economy, and taxes.
+Canada's aim was to reduce carbon emissions by 30% compared to 2005 levels by 2030.
+Details were, however, lacking.
+Canada was a top oil producer and had one of the highest emissions per capita in the world.
+It was not on track to meet its environmental goals.
+Moreover, environmental protection and energy were politically divisive issues in Canada.
 People from British Columbia, especially the coastal region, and Quebec, a province with low rates of carbon emissions due to its hydroelectric resources, are particularly green-minded whereas Alberta is home to most of Canada's oil reserves, from which derive hundreds of thousands of jobs and billions of dollars in tax revenue.